DmitrySiniukov/bert-base-ner/README.md

-## Named entity recognition using Redis
+## Named entity recognition on free text
-A solution using Hugging Face's Transformers library to perform NER or any other text classification on given sentences.
+A solution using Hugging Face's Transformers library and BERT to perform NER or any other text classification on given sentences.

 ### Pre-requisites: